MarcoMeinardi/spwn/README.md

  * Auto detect files (binary, libc, loader)
  * Get loader from libc version (if missing)
  * Unstrip the libc with `pwn.libcdb.unstrip_libc`
- * Set everything executable
+ * Set binary and loader executable
  * Set runpath and interpreter for the debug binary
- * Generate a basic script with all the information about the files
+ * Generate a basic script to launch the files in different ways
  * Interactively generate functions to interact with the binary
  * Print basic info about the files (`file`, `checksec`, libc version, potentially vulnerable functions)
  * Check if there might be seccomp and run `seccomp-tools dump`

 ## Usage
-Go into the directory with the challenge file and run `spwn` or `spwn inter` if you want to create the interaction funcitons or `spwn help` to view the help message.
+Go into the directory with the challenge files and run `spwn` or `spwn inter` if you want to create the interaction funcitons or `spwn help` to view the help message.